cjrt007/Tornado.Ai/docs/AI-CLIENTS.md

 # AI Client Integration Guide

-The Python backend focuses on the control-center APIs and offline tool catalog rather than a live MCP transport.
-You can still integrate AI-assisted workflows by calling the REST endpoints directly or by importing the Python modules that drive the catalog and control surface.
+The Python backend now layers an autonomous assessment engine (AIDE, TSA, IPO, SACD) on top of the control-center APIs and curated tool catalog.
+AI clients can integrate by calling the REST endpoints directly or by importing the Python modules that power the decision logic.

 ## Prerequisites